United States license plate designs and serial formats: Skipping characters

 For various reasons related to visibility and readability, some states and territories exclude certain letters from use in their license plate serial formats.
-The most commonly skipped characters are I, O, and Q, with some states using only one or two of the three while others will skip all three of these letters.
-Other states, such as Colorado, Georgia, and South Carolina have gradually adopted one or more of these letters over a course of years after previously skipping them in order to accommodate the demands of population growth and depletion of available serial combinations.
+The most commonly skipped characters are I, O, and Q. Some states, such as Colorado, Georgia, and South Carolina have gradually adopted one or more of these letters over a course of years after previously skipping them in order to accommodate the demands of population growth and depletion of available serial combinations.
 The most common argument behind skipping I, O, and Q is that they can be too easily confused with 0, 1, and other characters, particularly when there isn't adequate spacing or divider between numbers and letters.

-California only uses I, O, and Q in between two other letters, for example "1AQA000".
-A unique example of character use is Texas, which skips all vowels along with the letter Q on passenger plates.
+California only uses I, O, and Q in between two other letters, for example "3TOM266".
+Uniquely, Tennessee and Texas skip all vowels; Texas also skips the letter Q.

-In amateur radio license plate issues, some states use a unique slashed zero character in place of the standard "0" character due to lack of spacing between letters and numbers.
-Iowa is a unique example in the use of this character, which began using the slashed zero beginning in 2012 on all standard passenger plates as opposed to the traditional symbol for zero to differentiate it from the letter "O" which is also used.
-In Pennsylvania, the die used for the number "0" is different than the one used for the letter "O" since the state's number dies are taller and narrower than its letter dies.
+In amateur radio license plate issues, some states use a unique slashed zero character in place of the standard "0" character.
+This is mostly done due to lack of spacing between the letters and numbers.
+Iowa began using a slashed zero on its standard issue plates in 2012; Pennsylvania did so in 2025.
+Another unique aspect of Pennsylvania's license plates is that their number dies are noticeably taller and narrower than their letter dies.